 Average size doe is 18 pounds, average size buck is 16 pounds.
 Recently, there was a photo going around (probably still is) of a very large rabbit in Germany.
 Although this rabbit is big, the photo was taken with a forced perspective to make it appear even bigger.
 Here is some more info on that large rabbit - Click Here

 With few exceptions, rabbits do not get along w/other rabbits.
 Two intact males will often fight to the death.
 Fixing them will help and it takes time and patience to bond rabbits, especially if they are used to living alone.
 The best pairing we've found is a fixed buck and a doe.
 2nd best is two does.
-Flemish Giants get along VERY well with cats, dogs etc...
+Flemish Giants get along VERY well with cats, dogs, guinea pigs, turtles etc...
 You just have to be sure that your dog doesn't want to eat the rabbit!

-Flemish Giants cannot handle heat.
-Once the temperature hits 85 degrees you need to be very concerned for the safely of your rabbit.
+Flemish Giants CANNOT handle heat.
+Once the temperature hits 82 degrees you need to be very concerned for the safely of your rabbit.
 We have swamp coolers in our rabbitry that keep the temperature at a comfortable level.
 On extremely hot days, we also give each rabbit a frozen 2-liter bottle to lay against.
 If the temperature is too hot or humid for the swamp coolers to keep the area sufficiently cool, we then bring the rabbits into the air conditioned house in carriers.

 Cold weather is fine for Flemish Giants.
 Ever see a bunny in the snow?
 Of course!
 If the rabbit is young or the temperature change is sudden, we suggest stuffing their cage w/hay so they can stay warmer and get away from any drafts.
 Another idea would be to purchase a thick plastic storage container with a lid.
 Cut a hole in the side (sand down any rough edges) and stuff w/hay so the bunny can go inside and stay warm.

 Here is an article that explains their history: Click Here

 The short answer is "just under $15", after the initial set-up expense.